 Typically, a team's closer will be the team leader in this category, because games finished is generally a good indicator of when and how a relief pitcher is used.
 However, closers aren't the only pitchers to record high totals of games finished.
 In every game in which a team uses a relief pitcher -- no matter the score or the result -- there will be someone recording a game finished.
 Saves, on the other hand, require a unique set of circumstances and a specific accomplishment.

-Watch: Sam Dyson records a game finished by collecting the final outs.
+Watch: Greg Holland records a game finished by collecting the final out.

 In A Call